seahorn/clam/README.md

 [LICENSE.txt](LICENSE.txt) for details.

-# Known Limitations #
+# Known limitations of the translation from bitecode to Crab CFG#

 - Variadic functions are ignored.
+- Only unlimited integers.
-- Floating point operations are ignored.
+- Floating point operations are ignored
 - Pointer addresses are abstracted by their numerical offsets.
-This means that if a shape/pointer abstract domain (e.g., Crab provides a pointer abstract domain) wants to be used the translation must be extended.
+This means that if you want to use a shape/pointer abstract domain the translation must be extended.
 - ...